majidphp/OneFramework/readme.md

 - Mysql / Postgresql / Oracle

 To use this framework
-- import db file `Private/frameqork.sql`
+- import `DB` files into database
-- change database values in this file `Private/.env` and `Config/Database.php`
+- change database information in this file `Private/.env` and `Config/Database.php`
 - make this folder `Views/template_c`
-- add permition 777 to this folder `Views/template_c`
+- change `Views/template_c` permition to 777
 - run `composer install`
 - run http://YOUR_DOMAIN/YOUR_FOLDER